deeplearninc/relaax/README.md

     # For example, the second run-case

     $ docker run --rm -ti \
-        --name lab deeplearninc/relaax-lab:v0.1.0 \
+        --name lab deeplearninc/relaax-lab:v0.2.0 \
-        SERVER_IP 4 nav_maze_static_02
+        SERVER_IP:PORT 4 nav_maze_static_02 full
     ```
     It adds the second parameter which is equal to `4` since it allows to define
     number of environments to launch within the docker for parallel training.

-    It also allows to define a map by the third parameter or it uses `nav_maze_static_01` by default.
+    It also allows to define a `map` by the third parameter or it uses `nav_maze_static_01` by default;
+    and an `action size`, which set to `full` in this case (see explanation below, `m` by default).

     ```bash
     # And the third one use-case

     $ docker run --rm -ti \
         -p IP:PORT:6080 \
-        --name lab deeplearninc/relaax-lab:v0.1.0 \
+        --name lab deeplearninc/relaax-lab:v0.2.0 \
-        SERVER_IP display
+        SERVER_IP:PORT display
     ```
     It passes the last argument as `display` to run environment in display mode, therefore
     it maps some ports on your computer to use `VNC` connection for visual session.

-    It also allows to define a map by the third parameter.
+    It also allows to define a `map` and `action size` by the 3rd and 4th parameter respectively.

     For example, the full command to run the clients and a server on
     a single machine (under the NAT) should looks like as follows:
     ```bash
     $ docker run --rm -ti \
         -p 6080:6080 \
-        --name lab deeplearninc/relaax-lab:v0.1.0 \
+        --name lab deeplearninc/relaax-lab:v0.2.0 \
-        192.168.2.103 display nav_maze_static_03
+        192.168.2.103:7001 display nav_maze_static_03 s
     ```

     You can connect to client's visual output via your browser by opening http://127.0.0.1:6080/vnc.html URL.